-The “No Backswing” Drill (Practiced by Annika Sörenstam)
+1. The “No Backswing” Drill (Practiced By Annika Sörenstam)

-Who this drill will help: Golfers who struggle with hitting their putts square to their putting line.
+This drill is for golfers who struggle with hitting their putts square to their putting line.

 See this drill in action below:

-Who this drill will help: Golfers who regularly miss short putts from around 3-5 feet.
+This drill is for golfers who regularly miss short putts from around 3-5 feet.

 Put 10 balls around the hole at about 3-5 feet out (or longer if that’s what you want) and try to sink all 10 putts.

 If you miss one or more, repeat the drill until you make all 10 putts.